ArtiPedia/blog-v3/_posts/2016-05-31-optimize-fontawesome.md

 ## How can we optimize font awesome?
 Basic idea is to edit the font file to make it as small as possible.
 Removing unwanted glyphs will reduce the size drastically.
 But we should analyze our website to make sure we note down all the font awesome icons that are in use.

-Removing unused glyphs reduced the ``woff`` file size from 90KB to 8.5KB.
+In my case, removing unused glyphs reduced the ``woff`` file size from 90KB to 8.5KB.
 This size depends on how many icons you need.
 The size increase with the increase in the number of icons.
-Removing unwanted css from ``fontawesome.min.css`` reduced the size to 2KB from 30KB.
+Removing unwanted css from ``fontawesome.min.css`` reduced the size from 30KB to 2KB.
 The overall size of font awesome after optimizing is around 11KB!

 There are two ways to do this.